 As shown in Table 15.2, the total number of new cavities at 55 MV/m required for 1.5 TeV is 27,000, spanning a linac length of 36 km, of which 22 km can be installed into the empty tunnel (from the removed 0.5 TeV), leaving 14 km of new tunnel to be installed.
 Adding in the length (16 km) of the 0.5 TeV section remaining with 45 MV/m cavities, the total linac length will be 52 km, below the expected site limit of 65 km.
 There are savings from cryomodule parts if the tear down and replacement are staged so that some of the removed cryomodules parts are re-used.
 From 1600 CM removed from the 0.5 TeV section, we estimate the parts savings to be in the range of 0.5 B provided the removal and production of CMs are properly staged.
-For the new 1.5 TeV section, the cavity loaded Q is 6.7×10^6 , the input power per cavity will be 365 kW, with RF pulse length 2.0 ms, similar to the RF pulse length for 1 TeV.
-The total number of klystrons are available from the 0.5 TeV remaining section (which operates with the new, lower bunch charge), leaving 725 new klystrons to be added.
+For the new 1.5 TeV section, the cavity loaded Q is $6.7 \times 10^6$ , the input power per cavity will be 365 kW, with RF pulse length 2.0 ms, similar to the RF pulse length for 1 TeV.
+The total number of klystrons required is 1150 of which 360 klystrons are re-used from the 0.5 TeV removed section, and 65 klystrons are available from the 0.5 TeV remaining section (which operates with the new, lower bunch charge), leaving 725 new klystrons to be added.
 We use 65% efficiency for RF systems installed for 1 TeV and above, and 50% efficiency for the RF system installed for the first 0.5 TeV, to give an average efficiency of 60%.
-The total 2 K refrigeration required will be 66 kW, of which 33 kW is re-used,
+The total 2 K refrigeration required will be 66 kW, of which 33 kW is re-used, leaving 33 kW new refrigeration to be installed.
+We assume a cryoload safety factor and RF power overhead of 20% each for the new installations.
+The damping ring and positron source will be same as for 1 TeV, due to the same number of bunches, but the beam dump cost will increase.
+Summing all the cost components outlined, the additional cost for the 2 TeV upgrade will be 6.0 B. The AC power to operate 2 TeV will be 345 MW, making ILC with SRF attractive for 2 TeV.